narravabrion/alx-system_engineering-devops/0x00-shell_basics/README.md

-# this script prints the bsolute path of the current working directory
+Showing current pathway of the working directory